catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 - edattool.exe -- encript PS3 Retail DLCs packs
 http://www.aldostools.org/ps3tools.html

-- audiocrossreference.exe no actively used by contained in the package (possible usage in decomperssing PS3 WEM or in the future to Match Songs ws ecripted Audio Filenames, currently hardcoded) https://sites.google.com/site/cozy1cgi/
+- audiocrossreference.exe not actively used; but contained in the package (possible usage in decompressing PS3 WEM or in the future to Match Songs ws ecripted Audio Filenames, currently hardcoded) https://sites.google.com/site/cozy1cgi/

 - Beats & Phrases Resynchronizer by Svengraph